GStreamer/gstreamer/markdown/application-development/advanced/clocks.md

 A clock provider is an element in the pipeline that can provide a `GstClock` object.
-The clock object needs to report an absolute-time that is monotonically increasing when the element is in the PLAYING state.
-It is allowed to pause the clock while the element is PAUSED.
+The clock object needs to report an absolute-time that is monotonically increasing when the element is in the `PLAYING` state.
+It is allowed to pause the clock while the element is `PAUSED`.

 Clock providers exist because they play back media at some rate, and this rate is not necessarily the same as the system clock rate.
 For